 Appellant asserts that the gift checks from her father were her separate property.
 She acknowledges that the gifts were commingled in the account with community property--\$150 a month from her paycheck.
 Appellant contends that she deposited gifts into the account in excess of the account balance of \$39,654.
 Therefore, she asserts that the balance of \$39,654 is her separate property under the community-out-first rule.
 Under this rule, courts presume that separate funds in a commingled account sink to the bottom of the account and that community funds are withdrawn first.
 See Hill v.

 Hill, 971 S.W.2d 153, 158 (Tex.
 App.--Amarillo 1998, no pet.)....
 Appellant failed to trace the assets in the account with any documentary evidence.
 In the absence of such evidence, appellant did not meet her burden of establishing by clear and convincing evidence that the balance in the savings account was her separate property.

 The court in In re Marriage of Stegall, 519 S.W.3d 668, 675 (Tex.
 App.--Amarillo 2017, no pet.), confirmed the minimum-sum-balance presumption but said it did not apply to commingled cattle, "since cattle, unlike cash, [are] not fungible."
+(The court's assertion might be questioned, in that most cattle sold at the Amarillo livestock auction, and elsewhere, are priced by the hundredweight, without regard to the identity of the particular steer, heifer, cow, or bull.)

-Like the minimum balance approach, the LIBR refers to the allocation of funds in a commingled fund.
+Like the Minimum Balance Method, the LIBR refers to the allocation of funds in a commingled fund.
 "Intermediate" in this context means between the moment of commingling and the time of trial.
-Under certain circumstances, if a claimant's funds are traced into an account, the claimant continues to have a claim to those funds.
+Under certain circumstances, if a claimant's funds are traced into another account, the claimant continues to have a claim to those funds.
 If the funds are expended, however, the claimant loses his claim to the money withdrawn.